-Well, Here we go!
-The connecting several panels in parallel arises from the need to reach certain values of output current, without changing the voltage.
-In fact, by connecting more solar panels in series we increase the voltage (keeping the same current), while connecting them in parallel we increase the current (while maintaining the same voltage).
+Well, now let's get started!
+The connection of multiple solar panels in parallel arises from the need to reach certain current values at the output, without changing the voltage.
+In fact, by wiring several solar panels in series we increase the voltage (keeping the same current), while wiring them in parallel we increase the current (keeping the same voltage).

 Parallel connection of two identical solar panels

-This type of connection is very efficient if the following conditions are met:
+This type of connection is really efficient if the following conditions are met:

-1) put the panels next to each other and oriented in the sun at the same angle
+• Place the panels close to each other and oriented to the sun at the same angle

-2) check that the panels do not shade each other and are far from possible causes of shading
+• Check that the panels do not shade each other and that they are far from possible causes of shading

-3) choose an appropriate section of the electric connection cable according to the distance of the panels
+• Choose an appropriate section of the electrical cable according to the distance of the panels

 What happens in case of shading?

-First, it is good to know that the tension that we find across a photovoltaic panel shaded condition does not depend on the irradiation of the same, but the load conditions in which 'subject.
-In fact, a panel shaded and 'still perfectly capable of receiving the portion diffuse solar energy and therefore can still offer a working voltage and positive value of almost identical to when and' fully irradiated (and 'the current can produce that decreases proportionally to solar radiation).
-It is understandable, therefore, that in a solar photovoltaic system on-grid it's important the choice of the inverter, that will have the task of finding the MPPT maximum power point of the string is in a position of full radiation, which provided shading.
+First of all, it is good to know that the voltage that we find at the ends of a shaded solar panel does not depend on its irradiation condition, but rather on the load conditions to which it is subjected.
+In fact, a shaded panel is still perfectly able to receive the widespread share of solar energy and therefore can still offer a positive working voltage with a value almost identical to when it is fully irradiated (what decreases proportionally to the solar radiation it is the current).
+It is therefore clear that in a grid-connected PV system it is important to choose the right solar inverter which will have the task of seeking the maximum power point (MPP) of the panel string both in full irradiation and in shading conditions.

-Parallel connection of two solar panels of different power
+Parallel connection of two solar panels with different power